 "All I am certain of is that the original incident was much worse than has been acknowledged and that, three years later, it remains uncontrollable by any known technology."

-Most people were first exposed to Michael C. Ruppert through the 2009 documentary Collapse, directed by Chris Smith.
+Most people were first exposed to Michael C. Ruppert through the 2009 documentary, Collapse, directed by Chris Smith.
 Collapse was one of the scariest documentaries about our world and the fragile the state of our planet.
-It was also one of VICE's favorite films from the past ten years.
+It was also one of VICE's favourite films from the past ten years.

 Apocalypse, Man is an intimate portrait of a man convinced of the imminent collapse of the world, but with answers to how the human spirit can survive the impending apocalypse.